DySL-VLA: Efficient Vision-Language-Action Model Inference via Dynamic-Static Layer-Skipping for Robot Manipulation: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by NSFC under Grant 92464104, Grant 62495102, and Grant 62341407, in part by the National Key Research and Development Program under Grant 2024YFB4505004, in part by Beijing Municipal Science and Technology Program under Grant Z241100004224015, in part by 111 Project under Grant B18001, and in part by Shenzhen Key Industry R\&D Project (No. ZDCY20250901105036006): Research and Development of High-Efficiency Edge Chips for "Brain-Cerebellum" Coordination in Embodied Intelligence.
+This work was supported in part by New Generation Artificial Intelligence-National Science and Technology Major Project (No. 2025ZD0122502), in part by Beijing Municipal Science and Technology Program under Grant Z241100004224015, in part by NSFC (No. 92464104, 62495102), in part by the National Key Research and Development Program under Grant 2024YFB4505004, and in part by Shenzhen Key Industry R\&D Project (No. ZDCY20250901105036006): Research and Development of High-Efficiency Edge Chips for "Brain-Cerebellum" Coordination in Embodied Intelligence.